powa-team/powa/docs/components/stats_extensions/pg_track_settings.rst

 Where is it used in powa-web ?
 ******************************

-If the extension is peroperly configured, you should see a timeline widget between each graph and its overview, displaying any kind of recorded change, if any was detected in the currently selected time interval (filtered by the database currently displayed if any).
-This timeline will be displayed on every graph of the page, to easily check if this change had any impact.
+If the extension is properly configured, you should see a timeline widget, placed between each graph and its overview, displaying any kind of recorded change if any was detected in the currently selected time interval.
+This list will be filtered by the database currently displayed if the current page is displaying a specific database.
+This timeline will be displayed on every graph of the page, to easily check if this change had any visible impact.

+Details of the changes will be displayed on mouseover.
+You can click on any event on the timeline to make the event stay displayed, and draw a vertical line on the underlying graph.

 .. thumbnail:: /images/pg_track_settings.png